79Stellaa/me/set4/readme.md

 json.dump(): Convert a Python object to a JSON string and write it to a file. json.load(): Read JSON data from a file and convert it to a Python object.

-try and except : Used for exception handling to ensure that the program does not crash when encountering an error. while : Used to repeatedly execute a block of code while a condition is True. for : Used to iterate over each element in a sequence. if : Used to execute different blocks of code based on a condition.

 open()，write(): two functions that accept different parameters in their parentheses.
 The open() function is used to open a file.
 The following parameters can be included in the brackets: